Let's start with a simple quiz. Select only one answer for each question:

 C. High quality

-If you think these are leading questions where C is the only acceptable or least-awkward-to-admit answer, think again.
+If you think these are trick questions where C is the only acceptable or least-awkward-to-admit answer, think again.
 You, the client, know what you want the best, and your expectations are entirely valid.
 In fact, I have worked with clients with all three levels of expectations and adjusted my focus, time, and energy accordingly.

 That said, as I progress in my experience and skills, I've come to understand myself better as a translator and the type of translation I enjoy doing the most.